 Q : Who is ACBT?

 A : ACBT – Australian College of Business and Technology has been in partnership with Edith Cowan University since 1998.
 During the same period, ACBT was in partnership with Edith Cowan College (formerly Perth Institute of Business and Technology) the founding college of Navitas.
 ACBT is a popular choice for both Sri Lankan and International students and provides quality pathway programs to many Australian or UK Universities.

 Q : What courses does ACBT offer?

 A : ACBT offers:

-Undergraduate Programmes: Diploma in Business, Diploma in Science (Computing/IT), Diploma in Science (Health Studies), Diploma in Science (Engineering studies), Advanced Diploma in Business (Major International Business, Management, Marketing, and Tourism & Hospitality Management), Advanced Diploma in Science (Computing/IT) (Double Major – Software Engineering and Computer Science) Graduate Certificate of Business
+Undergraduate Programmes: Diploma in Commerce, Diploma in Science (Computing/IT), Diploma in Science (Health Studies), Diploma in Science (Engineering studies), Advanced Diploma in Commerce (Major International Business, Management, Marketing, and Tourism & Hospitality Management), Advanced Diploma in Science (Computing/IT) (Double Major – Software Engineering and Computer Science)

 Other Programs: IELTS Preparation Courses (ACBT is one of the official IELTS test centres in Sri Lanka) and General English Courses.

 Q : Where is ACBT located?